ryonagana/cbircbot2/README.md

-# CB IRCBot 2.0
+# CB Bot for IRC Protocol 2.0
-a modular bot using python 3.7+ and the sucessor of [cbircbot](https://github.com/ryonagana/cbircbot)
+#### a modular bot using python 3.8+
+an IRC Bot runs using multiprocessing power

 ### Dependencies:
-- virtualenv (optional)
+- virtualenv (optional, avoid mix packages)
-- ZODB (only if you need User module)
+- ZODB (only if you need User module with DB)
-- ZEO Server (fix concurrency problems)
+- ZEO Server (fix concurrency problems for ZODB)
-- IPython (ease debugging)
+- IPython (ease debugging, optional)
-- urllib3 for Weather
+- urllib3 for Weather (required if weather module is active)
-- BeautifulSoup 4
+- BeautifulSoup 4 (required if title module is active)
-- Python Version 3.7+

-can run on python 3.6 but not recommended because some features are missing
+#### Please use Python 3.8+

 ### Setup virtualenv
 ```console